Legal Requirements to Move to the UK After Brexit

 The UK has a diverse range of residential areas suitable for expats.
 Some popular choices include London, Manchester, Bristol, and Edinburgh.
 Research different areas based on your preferences such as proximity to your workplace, access to public transportation, availability of amenities like schools and supermarkets, and community atmosphere.
 Many expats find it helpful to work with a local real estate agent who can guide them through the process.

-Public transport in the UK is includes buses, trains, taxis, ferries, and air travel.
+Public transport in the UK includes buses, trains, taxis, ferries, and air travel.

 Additionally, if you are looking to move with your family, some of the top international schools in the UK include Southbank International School, EIFA International School London, Halcyon London International School, and Hill House International School.